NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cauldron of Nightmares.md

 * * *

 **Effect** You spill the nightmarish contents of the cauldron onto the ground and choose one creature whose nightmare is stored in your cauldron.
 A nightmare copy of the chosen creature springs to life from the bubbling pile of horror.
-The cauldron casts [[Spells/Duplicate Foe|Duplicate Foe]] on the target, ignoring the range restriction, and the target automatically fails its saving throw.
-All enemies within 20 feet of the cauldron are subjected to a [[Spells/Fear|Fear]] spell (DC 35 Will check).
+The cauldron casts [[Duplicate Foe|Duplicate Foe]] on the target, ignoring the range restriction, and the target automatically fails its saving throw.
+All enemies within 20 feet of the cauldron are subjected to a [[3-Rules/Character Building/Spells/F/Fear|Fear]] spell (DC 35 Will check).
 All other nightmares stored in the cauldron are lost.
 The cauldron becomes totally inert and can't be used again for 1 week.

 * * *